root-project/root/documentation/JSROOT/JSROOT.md

     <script type="text/javascript" src="vendor/jsroot/scripts/JSRootCore.js?bower&2d&io"></script>

-Bower support will be automatically enabled when script path conatin __"bower_components/jsroot/"__ string.
+Bower support will be automatically enabled when script path contain __"bower_components/jsroot/"__ string.

 One also could use bower and gulp to produce single script with all libraries included.
 This is shown in the example <https://github.com/root-project/jsroot/tree/master/demo/gulp>